Heading to the Balkan Peninsula? Great choice! We got 3 epic Best of Balkans Itinerary 2 weeks to help you plan and prepare for your trip.

 - Ljubljana Castle – Go on a funicular ride to the hilltop to soak in stunning views of the city of Ljubljana.
 There is an entry fee for the Ljubljana Castle, but it is worth it.
 There are quite a few permanent exhibits and temporary displays in the castle complex.
 Don’t miss the Yugoslavia history exhibition and the Puppet Museum here.
 Head to the castle top for mesmerising city views.

 End the day with fine dining by the river banks.
-We left Ljugbliana at night, and took an overnight bus to Belgrade, the capital of Serbia.
+We left Ljubliana at night and took an overnight bus to Belgrade, the capital of Serbia.
+Read our detailed one day in Ljubljana itinerary

 - Driving – If you are driving to Belgrade, it will take about 6 hours (one way), and goes via Zagreb